M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: (Re-)Derivation of Furusho's result

 \section{(Re-)Derivation of Furusho's result}

-In a remarkable paper \cite{furusho}, H. Furusho showed that the Hexagon equation \eqref{equ:hex} is a consequence of the Pentagon equation \eqref{equ:pent}, if one requires that $\psi\in F_\Lie(x,y)$ (as in those equations) does not contain the term $\co{x}{y}$.
+In a remarkable paper \cite{furusho}, H. Furusho showed that the hexagon equation \eqref{equ:hex} is a consequence of the pentagon equation \eqref{equ:pent}, if one requires that $\phi\in \FreeLie(X,Y)$ (as in those equations) does not contain the term $\co{X}{Y}$.
 Rephrasing this result in operadic language, it reads as follows. \begin{prop}

-\end{prop} Here the $\R[-1]$ corresponds to the cohomology class represented by $\psi=\co{x}{y}$. \begin{proof} We will actually show that $H^1(\Def(\Ass_\infty\to \CG^\whl[1])) \cong H^1(\Def(\Com_\infty\to \CG^\whl[1])) \oplus \R[-1]$.
-Take a spectral sequence as in the proof of Proposition \ref{prop:hoengracohom}.
+\end{prop} Here the $\GF[-1]$ corresponds to the cohomology class represented by $\phi=\co{X}{Y}$. \begin{proof} We will actually show that $H^1(\Def(\Ass_\infty\to \CG^\whl[1])) \cong H^1(\Def(\Com_\infty\to \CG^\whl[1])) \oplus \GF[-1]$.
+Take a spectral sequence as in the proof of Lemma \ref{lem:fCqiso}.
 The difference to the situation there is that we now have to compute the Hochschild instead of the Harrison cohomology of a cofree cocommutative coalgebra.
-But it is well known that the Hochschild cohomology of such an algebra is the Koszul dual coalgebra, i.e., an (anti-)commutative free algebra.
+But it is well known that the Hochschild cohomology of such an algebra is the Koszul dual algebra, i.~e., an (anti-)commutative free algebra.
 Translated into graphical language, it means that the cohomology is given by graphs, whose external vertices are connected by exactly one edge each, and which are antisymmetric under interchange of external vertices.
+The space of such graphs with $q$ external vertices forms a subcomplex $C_q\subset \Def(\Ass_\infty\to \CG^\whl[1])$.
+In the language of \cite{LambrechtsTurchin} this subcomplex computes the part of the cohomology of Hodge degree $q$.
+Let us compute the degree 1 cohomology of $C_q$ for various $q$.
+We already saw that $H(C_1)\cong H^1(\Def(\Com_\infty\to t[1]))\cong \grt_1$.